Protecting Wildlife from Poisons.

-For some time we at Landcare Tasmania, plus a number of our groups, have been concerned about the impact these poisons are having on our wildlife.
+For some time we at Landcare Tasmania, plus a number of our members, have been concerned about the impact these poisons are having on our wildlife.

 The threat is very real and some poisons have a greater impact than others.
 Wildlife specialist Nick Mooney has presented at a number of awareness raising info sessions run for groups around the state and his review paper was published in Tasmanian Bird Report Volume 38, July 2017 (Birdlife Tasmania).

 Birds of prey, such as the endangered Masked Owl (see images), are particularly vulnerable to rodenticides.
 When they eat dead or dying rodents they are poisoned themselves.
 Other predators and scavengers like quolls and devils are also at risk of secondary poisoning.
 But there are ways to minimise our impact.

 Landcare Tasmania is running a program to raise awareness of the positive choices that communities and businesses can make to reduce the impact of rodenticide poisons on raptors.